Julie's Swim School

-Our core Awards Scheme is the National Plan for Teaching Swimming, Stages 1-7.
+Our core Awards Scheme is Stages 1-7 of the ASA Learn to Swim pathway.
 It is a national syllabus for Aquatics which takes the swimmer from a beginner through to a competent, confident and safe swimmer who has the skill base for then developing technique in a wide range of water based sports.
 Below is a brief overview of the stages:

 Stage 1: Developing basic safety awareness, the ‘class’ scenario, basic movement skills.
 Swimmers may use floatation aids.